Case Studies

 Recommendations

-Returning global mean warming below 1.2°C with a minimal overshoot period and eventually returning to 1°C above preindustrial is essential for retaining functional warmwater coral reefs at meaningful scale, beyond a relatively few isolated refuge areas.
+Stringent emission mitigation and enhanced removals are needed to return to a global mean surface warming below 1.2°C with a minimal overshoot period and eventually returning to 1°C above pre-industrial.
+These temperatures are essential for retaining functional warm-water coral reefs at meaningful scale.

-Minimising non-climatic stressors, particularly by improved reef management, can give reefs the best chance of surviving under what must be a minimal exceedance of their thermal tipping point.
+Minimising non-climatic stressors, particularly by improving reef management, can give reefs the best chance of surviving under what must be a minimal temperature exceedance from their tipping point threshold.

-Risk assessments and urgent policy responses are needed to address the ecosystem and livelihood impacts of degraded or nonfunctional reefs.
+Urgent policy and societal responses are needed to address the ecosystem and livelihood impacts of degraded or non-functional reefs.
+Regional risk assessments that investigate the impacts must be produced.

 What the Experts Say